airtower-luna/mod_gnutls/doc/mod_gnutls_manual.md

 3.6.4 introduced an automatic TOTP-based key rollover, so this warning does not apply any more and tickets are enabled by default.

-### GnuTLSClientVerify

-Enable Client Certificate Verification

-    GnuTLSClientVerify [ignore|request|require]

-Default: `ignore`\
-Context: server config, virtual host, directory, .htaccess

-This directive controls the use of TLS Client Certificate Authentication.
-If used in the .htaccess context, it can force TLS re-negotiation.

-`ignore`
-:   `mod_gnutls` will ignore the contents of any TLS Client Certificates
-    sent.
-It will not request that the client sends a certificate.

-`request`
-:   The client certificate will be requested, but not required.
-    The Certificate will be validated if sent.
-The output of the validation status will be stored in the `SSL_CLIENT_VERIFY` environment variable and can be `SUCCESS`, `FAILED` or `NONE`.

-`require`
-:   A Client certificate will be required.
-Any requests without a valid
-    client certificate will be denied.
-The `SSL_CLIENT_VERIFY` environment variable will only be set to `SUCCESS`.

 ### GnuTLSDHFile

 Use the provided PKCS \#3 encoded Diffie-Hellman parameters